MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-security-center/wdsc-device-security.md

 This can only be done in Group Policy.

->[!IMPORTANT]
->### Requirements
->
+> [!IMPORTANT]
->You must have Windows 10, version 1803 or later.
+> You must have Windows 10, version 1803 or later.
 The ADMX/ADML template files for earlier versions of Windows do not include these Group Policy settings.

 1. On your Group Policy management machine, open the [Group Policy Management Console](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731212(v=ws.11)), right-click the Group Policy Object you want to configure and click **Edit**.